Chart Color Schemes

 Taylor's residents boast exceedingly positive health performance metrics with very low prevalence of common health conditions across all age groups

-Health outcomes data shows excellent results across Taylor with a very low prevalence of common health conditions across all age groups.
-The rate of private health cover is found to be high at approximately 56% of the total population (around 2,834 people), compared to 58.6% across Australian Capital Territory.
+Health outcomes data shows excellent results across Taylor with very low prevalence of common health conditions across all age groups.
+The rate of private health cover is very high at approximately 56% of the total population (around 3,989 people), compared to 59.5% in the Australian Capital Territory.

-The most common medical conditions in the area are asthma and mental health issues, affecting 5.0% and 4.8% of residents respectively, while 84.5% declare themselves completely clear of medical ailments, compared to 76.4% across Australian Capital Territory.
-The area has 3.0% of residents aged 65 and over (152 people), which is lower than the 8.3% in Australian Capital Territory.
-Health outcomes among seniors require particular attention despite the broader population's strong results.
+The most prevalent medical conditions are asthma and mental health issues, affecting 5.0% and 4.8% of residents respectively.
+A significant majority, 84.5%, report being completely free from medical ailments, higher than the 76.4% across the Australian Capital Territory.
+As of 21st June 20XX, Taylor has 3.0% of its population aged 65 and over (214 people), lower than the 8.3% in the Australian Capital Territory.
+Despite this, health outcomes among seniors require more attention than those of the broader population.

 Frequently Asked Questions - Health